Are you looking to craft a pre-sales questionnaire that collects qualifying information about new leads?

 Pre-sales surveys are actually great for getting prospective customers to engage in an email conversation.

 By asking them relevant questions in a white-labeled email, you can get them to respond and tell you what they want.
 You can also tailor future promotions according to their responses.

 Email is often overlooked by marketers, but it is still one of the most powerful tools for customer engagement.
 Add pre-sales surveys to emails and see better engagement rates!

 One of the cons of a pre-sales survey is that leads might be unwilling to disclose information without talking to you first.
 This is understandable.

-Potential customers might feel out of their comfort zone, giving you information about them.
+Potential customers might feel out of their comfort zone in giving you information about them.

 To address their concerns, explain exactly why you’re taking a pre-sales survey.
-Explain how it helps them experience a smoother sales process.
+Let your leads know how it helps them experience a smoother sales process.
 A pre-sales survey is a win-win situation, so make sure that your lead knows that.